aphiria/docs/collections.md

 <h2 id="immutable-hash-tables">Immutable Hash Tables</h2>

 Sometimes, your business logic might dictate that a [hash table](#hash-tables) is read-only.
 Aphiria provides support via `ImmutableHashTable`.
-It requires that you pass key-value pairs into its constructor:
+It requires that you pass an associative array or a list of key-value pairs into its constructor:

 ```php
 use Aphiria\Collections\ImmutableHashTable;